kravchenmd/code-samples/HPGe timing (ML)/README.md

 ### ELET algorithms vs deep learning-based approach

-Conventional Extrapolated Leading-Edge timing (ELET) algorithms are used for improving the time resolution of particle detectors.
+Conventional Extrapolated Leading-Edge timing (ELET) algorithms are used to improve the time resolution of particle detectors.
 However, these algorithms have some significant cons:
-* a need of a single set of parameters for predefined function for whole energy range;
+* a need for a single set of parameters for a predefined function for the whole energy range;
 * manual optimization.

 Another possible way is using deep learning-based approaches by building and training a neural network that can learn the relationship between signal shape and time of signal rising edge.
 It would allow to: